When You Skip the Human Part

 So what does this say about community?

-There was no dialogue.
-No curiosity.
-Just a one-sided stream of offers, aimed at whoever walked through the door.
+In this case, there was no dialogue and no curiosity.
+There was just a stream of offers aimed at whoever happened to walk through the door.
 The energy wasn’t “welcome in.”
-It was “how can we use this moment?”
+It was closer to “how can we use this moment?”

-And here’s the part that’s stuck with me: if no one had interrupted, nothing would have changed.
-I would have walked away holding a pamphlet and a weird feeling I couldn’t quite place.
+And here’s the part that stuck with me.
+If my friend hadn’t interrupted, nothing about that interaction would have changed.
+I would have walked away holding a pamphlet and a strange feeling I couldn’t quite name.

 The pamphlet's still in my tote, by the way.